Skip to content

 How to Use Kimi Work

-To begin using Kimi Work, users typically download the desktop application and interact with its agentic capabilities through structured prompts.
+To begin using Kimi Work, users download and install the application on their desktop, then interact with it by providing prompts for tasks that leverage its multi-agent capabilities and local system access.

-• 1Download the Kimi Work application, available for macOS and Windows operating systems.
+• 1Download and install the Kimi Work application, available for macOS and Windows operating systems.

 pricing